-Guidelines for Parents and Procedures for Communicating Concerns
+GUIDELINES AND PROCEDUES FOR PARENTS IN COMMUNICATING CONCERNS:

-- 1. Good sportsmanship is expected from everyone at Christian Brothers.
+Good sportsmanship is expected from everyone at Christian Brothers.
 The coaches and players are expected to and are held accountable for representing Christian Brothers with dignity and integrity.
-The same high standards of behavior are expected from all adults and fans. - 2.
+The same high standards of behavior are expected from all adults and fans.

 Not all players get the same playing time.
 The nature of athletics and high school competition means we try to put the best team on the court or field.
 It is the coach's job to decide who the most qualified players are so the team has its best chance for success.
-Part of any player's maturation process includes putting one's personal desires aside for the betterment of the team. - 3.
-Coaches are to be treated with the same respect accorded any other professional. - 4.
+Part of any player's maturation process includes putting one's personal desires aside for the betterment of the team.

+Coaches are to be treated with the same respect accorded any other professional.

 If you have a concern, express it at the appropriate time and place.
-If you have any concerns about your child's coach or your child's athletic participation on a team, please use the following procedure in order until you feel the issue is resolved: - Have your child speak to his/her coach.
+If you have any concerns about your child's coach or your child's athletic participation on a team, please use the following procedure in order until you feel the issue is resolved:

+- 1. Have your child speak to his/her coach.
 Sometimes the coach is unaware of your child's concern or feelings.
-It is also important that we teach our students how to communicate effectively with adults in a mature manner. - Arrange an appointment to speak with your child's coach.
-Our coaches will respond to your request as quickly as possible. - Arrange an appointment with the Athletic Director. - Arrange an appointment with the Principal if you feel the issue still has not been resolved. - 5.
-Playing time, game strategy, and play calling are not appropriate issues to discuss with the head coach, athletic director, principal or president.
+It is also important that we teach our students how to communicate effectively with adults in a mature manner. - 2.
+Arrange an appointment to speak with your child's coach.
+Our coaches will respond to your request as quickly as possible. - 3.
+Arrange an appointment with the Athletic Director. - 4.
+Arrange an appointment with the Principal if you feel the issue still has not been resolved.

-Guidelines for High School Fans
+Playing time, game strategy, and play calling are not appropriate issues to discuss with the head coach, athletic director, Principal, or president.

+GUIDELINES FOR HIGH SCHOOL FANS